panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 `Record<K, V>` creates object types with key type `K` and value type `V`.

-Although there are no restrictions on the `V` value type, the `K` key type can be only number, string or symbol, including their literals.
+Although there are no restrictions on the `V` value type, the `K` key type can be only a number, string, or symbol, including their literals.

 To restrict the keys to a limited set, you can use a union of string literals `Record<'key1' | 'key2', V>`.